 Patients with Phenylketonuria: Clarinex RediTabs Tablets contain phenylalanine.

 Inactive ingredients in Clarinex Tablets: dibasic calcium phosphate dihydrate USP, microcrystalline cellulose NF, corn starch NF, talc USP, carnauba wax NF, white wax NF, coating material consisting of lactose monohydrate, hypromellose, titanium dioxide, polyethylene glycol, and FD&C Blue #2 Aluminum Lake.

-Clarinex Tablets and Oral Solution are
+Clarinex Tablets are

 Manufactured for: Merck Sharp & Dohme Corp., a subsidiary of

 MERCK & CO., INC., Whitehouse Station, NJ 08889, USA

 The trademarks depicted herein are owned by their respective companies.